syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 }

 /// <summary>
-/// Occurs when the key is pressed while the cell has focus.
+/// Occurs when a key is pressed while the cell has focus.
 /// </summary>
 /// <param name="dataColumn">The DataColumnBase of the cell.</param>
 /// <param name="rowColumnIndex">The row and column index of the cell.</param>